m0xpd/FLIP/README.md

 # Demo Video

 A [short video](https://youtu.be/AdmhHrzYtKI), introduces FLIP and demonstrates its functions.
 The video is never going to win any oscars, not least as the camera is out of focus for the central 'demo' section.
-I don't know what changed beteen recording the music for the intro and 'closing credits' and the main, central demo portion.
+I don't know what changed between recording the music for the intro and 'closing credits' and the main, central demo portion.
 However, the message is clear, even if the image is not.

 # License